Skip to main content

 Verifying webhook signatures

 Deck uses the Standard Webhooks specification for webhook signatures.
 Every delivery includes headers for verification, and a whsec_ signing secret is generated automatically when you create a webhook destination.
-You can retrieve it from the Dashboard.
+You can retrieve it from the Console.

 Headers sent with each delivery